jakublaba/gtfs-x/README.md

 # GTFS parser

-This project is aimed to provide a flexible open-source tool for mapping gtfs feeds to POJOs \
+This project is aimed to provide a flexible open-source tool for mapping gtfs feeds to POJOs
-Name *"gtfs-x"* is pronounced "gtfs-ex", meaning "gtfs explorer".

 ## Origin of the idea
 Idea for this library is a byproduct of our other project, where we encountered difficulties interacting with gtfs data and weren't able to find any well-documented library for this task, so we were forced to write all the logic by hand. \